f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 HA Topology Considerations
 --------------------------

 Most modern environments will have dual upstream layer2 switches that handle the in-band connections from multiple VELOS chassis.
 The ideal connection mechanism for the in-band connections, is to connect to a switching infrastructure that supports MLAG or VPC between the upstream switches.
-This will allow LAG’s on the VELOS side to be dual homed to both upstream switches, and this will help prevent failover on VELOS in the event of an upstream switch failure.
+This will allow LAGs on the VELOS side to be dual homed to both upstream switches, and this will help prevent failover on VELOS in the event of an upstream switch failure.
 Below is an example of a typical deployment with LAG with members from separate BX110 VELOS blades going to upstream L2 switches:

 .. image:: images/velos_high_availability/image14.png
   :align: center
   :scale: 60%

-If the environment only has a single blade in each chassis, and 100Gb or 40Gb connectivity is desired, then putting both ports on the BX110 into a LAG and dual homing it to the two upstream switches in a vPC makes the most sense.
+If the environment only has a single blade in each chassis, and 100Gb or 40Gb connectivity is desired, then putting both ports on the BX110 into a LAG and dual-homing it to the two upstream switches in a vPC makes the most sense.
 Since there aren’t more ports to dedicate to an HA interconnect LAG, this drives the decision of which topology is best.
 In the example below, the HA VLAN(s) will run on the same LAG as the in-band traffic.

 .. image:: images/velos_high_availability/image15.png
   :align: center